 The simple answer, I think, is that if you have no argument, the easy response is to insult the person you’re responding to.
 After all, this is a fundamental lesson learned at the earliest stages of human development.
 When your eight year old brother insults your six year old self, the most effective response is to call him a “fathead”, “jerk”, or “meanie” – you take your pick.
 The problem with these sorts of barbs is that whether or not the person they are directed towards is hurt, those around you may take those insults at face-value.

-Unfortunately, this doesn’t stop conflict from being an inevitable reality on both sides.
 It’s becoming increasingly harder to disagree without making it a matter of personal pride, honor, and hatred.
 Perhaps it’s interesting to note that while these are politically charged times, there is advice from another equally uneasy time in history:

 “But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.